 Undergraduate Research Projects

 Think about your interests in your major program.
-What are the kinds of things that really peak your interest?
+What are the kinds of things that pique your interest?
+Is there a particular faculty member's research that you are especially excited about?
 What types of activities do you want to learn more about?
 Do you want to work mostly in the field, in the laboratory, at a computer?
 What activities have you enjoyed the most in the courses you have taken?
-Is there a faculty member that has really sparked your interest?
-Would you like to receive academic credit for your work?
-Do you really need to receive payment for your work?
 Think realistically about how much time you would like to devote to a project.
 Attend departmental seminars and gatherings to learn more about research activities and opportunities.

 Do your homework!
-A good way to begin is to use the EAS People site.
-Scroll through the list of faculty and read up on their areas of research.
+A good way to begin is to peruse the faculty directory.
 Make a list of the research areas and associated faculty members that seem most interesting to you.
-You can do the same in other departments that might interest you.
+You can do the same in other departments that interest you.
 The more prepared you are, the better!

 If you need research funding, look into funding sources.
 Oftentimes, there are research funds available through the department, your college, the university, or from outside sources!
 Your research supervisor may have funds available as well.
 When in doubt, ask!
-Your proactiveness will always pay off.
+Being proactive will pay off.

 If you are completing the work for academic credit, visit the Student Services office in your department (2124 Snee Hall) to enroll in course credit.
 In EAS, this will most likely take the form of EAS 4910 or EAS 4920.
 Fill out any paperwork necessary if you are being paid for your work.
-This might involve bringing in official identification documents such as a Driver's License, US Passport, Social Security Card, and bank account information for direct deposit of pay checks.
+If you haven't worked at Cornell before, this will involve bringing in official documents that establish your identify and employment authorization.

 While working on the project, keep in close communication with your research supervisor and/or your academic advisor.
 Don't hesitate to ask questions and use all the resources that are available.
-Graduate students in the department will also be very helpful to you - talk to them if you want a student's perspective.
-If you feel that this work is a good match for you, you might want to change your advisor assignment to the faculty member you are working with.
+Graduate students in the department will also be very helpful to you—talk to them if you want a student's perspective.
+If you feel that this work is a good match for you, you might want to change your advisor assignment to the faculty member with whom you're working.
 Visit 2124 Snee Hall to make this change.

 If you're being paid for your work, keep records of the hours you have worked and record them on your time card.